harleytml/tsos-nucleus/README.md

 ## Configuring

-In the `cfg` directory, some json config files exist. `build.json` controls the buildscript.
-I plan to make it control the entire build process of TS/OS, much like the `.config` file in the linux kernel.
+In the `cfg` directory, some json config files exist.
+I plan to make them control the entire build process of TS/OS.